StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 type is sent to StackStorm.

 The LogicMonitor Pack includes a set of Actions that make REST Requests to your LogicMonitor Portal.

+The LogicMonitor Pack creates a webhook-sensor (a Flask server) that is launched on port 5000 on the machine where StackStorm is installed.
+You must allow internet traffic to reach port 5000 on the machine on which StackStorm has been installed.

 Everything in this section is described in more detail below.